Faraday effect: Faraday experiments

+This is the principle used in construction of Faraday rotators.

 Other experiments

 A year after Faraday, Edmond Becquerel discovered that the rotation depends on the wavelength.
 George Biddell Airy developed a theoretical model about the same time.

 From 1854 to 1863, Émile Verdet carried out an extensive investigation of the effect.
 Verdet verified quantitatively the proportionality relation between rotation and magnetic field.
 The proportionality constant is now called the Verdet constant.
 Verdet suggested that the origin of the effect was the difference in velocity between right and left-handed polarized light, based on Airy's theory.
 He also discovered negative Faraday rotation in iron salts.

 In 1876, the magneto-optic Kerr effect was discovered by John Kerr, changes in light polarization when reflected from a magnetic surface.

 In 1878, August Kundt and Wilhelm Röntgen demonstrated the Faraday effect in a gas at high pressures.
 The same year, Augusto Righi devised an experiment to test the hypothesis that the right- and left-handed components traveled at different speeds.

 In 1897, Henri Becquerel (son of Edmond) wrote the formula for the angle of rotation of the Faraday effect.
 He also demonstrated the Faraday effect in gases at ambient pressure and also tested the speed dependence on polarization.
 In 1906, his son Jean Becquerel, discovered a specific type of Faraday effect in paramagnetic materials.
 The dispersion curve was symmetric in paramagnetic materials and asymmetric in diamagnetic ones.